Looking for some great professional goals for work?

 4. Research other departments

-Researching other departments is one of the greatest short term career goals out there.
+Using research management software to research other departments is one of the greatest short term career goals out there.

 If you want to work up for a promotion (or maybe jump over to the competition!) make it a goal to spend time with another department.
+Interestingly, according to the same World Economic Forum study, 94% of business leaders do expect employees to pick up new skills on the job, an increase from 65% in 2018.

 So how do you go about setting goals like this?